When it comes to using epoxy to make a resin table, there is a cardinal rule you have to follow. Whether you like it or not.

 By the way, these tips work for any project where you want to pour thick layers of resin.

 *First, you need to use a resin designed for a project like this.
-My go-to choice for resin river table project is the Resin Obsession deep pour epoxy.
+That’s why we’ve got the Resin Obsession deep pour epoxy.
 This resin creates heat slowly, so you don’t have to worry about cracking.
-You can pour it in layers of up to two inches thick in one pour.
+You can pour it in layers up to two inches thick in one pour.

 *For layers of more than two inches, pour a layer, then let the previous layer completely cool before pouring the next layer.
 The heat of layers is additive, meaning any heat from the first layer will add to the heat of the reaction to the next layer.
 By letting the previous layer fully cure before pouring the next layer, you will see a line between layers when looking at the side.
 But it will be less likely that you will see a crack when looking through the top of your project.

 *Your mold box can contribute to heat retention.
 Mold boxes made from wood retain heat and make overheating and cracking more likely.
 Mold boxes made with thick lumber planks are easy to make but are also excellent heat insulators.
 Better mold material choices include: